pooja614/ML_DL_projects/SQL_PROJECT/Sales Insights Using SQL.md

 ## Sales Insights by SQL
-* The data is obtained from codebasics
+* The data is obtained from codebasics <a src = "https://codebasics.io/resources/sales-insights-data-analysis-project">here</a>
 <pre>
 use sales;